lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The decompressor
 restores the field value with the target value stored in the matched rule.

-## value-sent CDF
+## value-sent CDA

-The value-sent function is generally used when the field value is not known by both Compressor and Decompressor.
+The value-sent action is generally used when the field value is not known by both Compressor and Decompressor.
 The value is sent in the compressed message header.
-Both Compressor and Decompressor must know the size of the field, either implicitely (the size is known by both sides) or explicitely in the compressed header field by indicating the length.
+Both Compressor and Decompressor must know the size of the field, either implicitly (the size is known by both sides) or explicitly in the compressed header field by indicating the length.
 This function is generally used with the "ignore" MO.

 The compressor sends the Target Value stored on the rule in the compressed